krajniy/PizzaService/README.md

 # Pizza Menu Service
 ## Project Overview
-Our goal is to develop a RESTful service for online pizza ordering.
-Users can choose from various types of pizzas and toppings, place an order, and pay for it online.
-Administrators can add new pizzas and toppings, view and process orders.
+Our goal is to develop a RESTful service that allows users to browse a menu of pizzas, view information about pizzerias in their area.
+The API will be accessible by both anonymous users and administrators.

 ## Functional Requirements
 ### User Stories for Anonymous Users
 As an anonymous user, I want to **view** the menu (list of pizzas) with images and descriptions.<br/>